Trick5t3r/WebSite-Django-Nginx-Mysql/README.md

 Run the command ```service gunicorn_hx2Site start```

 And normally you have finished installing your django server, it is operational.
-You can join it on the port 8000 in localhost or on your local network if you opened he right access.
+You can join it on the port 8000 in localhost or on your local network if you opened this port.

 ## Nginx <a name="Nginx"></a>